verbb/wishlist/docs/getting-elements/list-queries.md

 | `'not foo'` | not of a type with a handle of `foo`.
 | `['foo', 'bar']` | of a type with a handle of `foo` or `bar`.
 | `['not', 'foo', 'bar']` | not of a type with a handle of `foo` or `bar`.
-| an List Type object | of a type represented by the object.
+| a List Type object | of a type represented by the object.

 ::: code
 ```twig